Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_instructions.md

 ## PROJECT COMPONENTS & POINT ALLOCATIONS

 You and your team will have to complete the following deliverables as part of the project.
-Some of the delieverables are do along the way.
-I.e., not everything is turned in at the end of quarter.
+Some of the deliverables are due along the way (i.e., not everything is turned in at the end of quarter).

 ***Team rules (6 pts, Due: Fri 15 May)***